elrobin/readingguides/Soc_sci.md

 - Weber, Max.
 1946 [1918].
 “Science as a Vocation” in From Max Weber: Essays in Sociology. [http://mail.www.anthropos-lab.net/wp/wp-content/uploads/2011/12/Weber-Science-as-a-Vocation.pdf](http://mail.www.anthropos-lab.net/wp/wp-content/uploads/2011/12/Weber-Science-as-a-Vocation.pdf)

+ 	This paper based on a talk given by Weber, discusses the conditions and trajectory a prospective researcher must undertake to become a *professional* researcher in Germany and the US.
+Despite being a 100 year old text, there are many parallelisms with the current research system and the working conditions of researchers to-be.
+It also discusses the main motivations and characteristics they may have to be succesfull in their scientific career: enthusiasm and work.
+It also reflects on how the social perception of science and its function has changed over time since the Greeks to our days and what is its ultimate purpose.

 - Polanyi, Michael.
 1962.
 “The Republic of Science: It’s political and economic theory.”